Wales: Population history

 The population of Wales doubled from 587,000 in 1801 to 1,163,000 in 1851 and had reached 2,421,000 by 1911.
 Most of the increase came in the coal mining districts, especially Glamorganshire, which grew from 71,000 in 1801 to 232,000 in 1851 and 1,122,000 in 1911.
 Part of this increase can be attributed to the demographic transition seen in most industrialising countries during the Industrial Revolution, as death rates dropped and birth rates remained steady.
 However, there was also large-scale migration into Wales during the Industrial Revolution.
 The English were the most numerous group, but there were also considerable numbers of Irish and smaller numbers of other ethnic groups, including Italians, who migrated to South Wales.
 Wales also received immigration from various parts of the British Commonwealth of Nations in the 20th century, and African-Caribbean and Asian communities add to the ethnocultural mix, particularly in urban Wales.
 Many of these self-identify as Welsh.
+In 2021, Poland continued to be the most frequent country of birth outside Wales.
+The biggest percentage increase since 2011 was seen among people who identified Romania as their country of birth.
+The number of residents in Wales born in Romania grew nearly five times (469.9%) from 2011 to 2021, rising by 7,025 individuals.
+In 2021, 5.1% (3,630) identified as Gypsy or Irish Traveller.

 The population in 1972 stood at 2.74 million and remained broadly static for the rest of the decade.
 However, in the early 1980s, the population fell due to net migration out of Wales.
 Since the 1980s, net migration has generally been inward, and has contributed more to population growth than natural change.
 The resident population of Wales in 2021 according to the census was 3,107,500 (1,586,600 female and 1,521,000 male), an increase of 1.4 per cent over 2011.
 A decreased change from the 5 per cent increase between 2001 and 2011.
 Wales accounted for 5.2 per cent of the population of England and Wales in 2021.
-Wales has seven cities, those being Cardiff, Newport, Swansea, and Wrexham, with the communities of Bangor, St Asaph and St Davids also having city status in the United Kingdom.
-Wrexham, north Wales' largest settlement, became Wales' newest and seventh city in September 2022.
+Wales has seven cities: Cardiff, Newport, Swansea, Wrexham, Bangor, St Asaph and St Davids.
+(The last two of these have city status in the United Kingdom despite their small populations.)
+Wrexham, north Wales's largest settlement, became Wales's newest and seventh city in September 2022.